Mark Bradley

-Mark Anthony Bradley (born January 29, 1982) is a former American football wide receiver and punt returner who played five seasons in the National Football League (NFL).
-He was drafted by the Chicago Bears in the second round of the 2005 NFL Draft.
-He played college football at Oklahoma.
+Mark Anthony Bradley (born January 29, 1982) is an American former professional football player who was a wide receiver and punt returner for five seasons in the National Football League (NFL).
+He was selected by the Chicago Bears in the second round of the 2005 NFL draft.
+He played college football for the Oklahoma Sooners.

-Bradley also played for the Kansas City Chiefs, Tampa Bay Buccaneers, and New Orleans Saints.
-Bradley's father, Danny Bradley, played for the Los Angeles Rams and Detroit Lions.
-His mother Deborah Perry raised him in Pine Bluff, Arkansas.
+Bradley was also a member of the Kansas City Chiefs, Tampa Bay Buccaneers, and New Orleans Saints.